| |

 Secondary objectives are to establish whether the very large Piggin(s) group in the Fens had its ancestral origins in the Midlands, as seems likely from vital records, and also to assess how the stray families - a term for very small family groups not yet adequately researched - and the Piggins of Afro-American heritage relate to the main groups.

-Limitations to the project include the assumed extinction of the Oxfordshire and Devonshire Piggin(s) families: it has not been possible so far to discover any male descendants of those families whose Y-DNA could be tested to establish if or how they are connected to the above main groups.
+Limitations to the project include the assumed extinction of the Oxfordshire, Devonshire, Grantham and Fulham Piggin(s) families: it has not been possible so far to discover any male descendants of those families whose Y-DNA could be tested to establish if or how they are connected to the above main groups.
 This demonstrates why it is vital to conduct this research in a timely way.
 Although extinct families may be of interest to historical researchers and to people connected to the families by female lines, research into Y-DNA becomes well-nigh impossible once the last male dies.

-If you volunteer, the cost at Family Tree DNA will be 189 dollars for one test.
+If you volunteer, the cost at Family Tree DNA will be 169 dollars for one test, though discounts may apply.
 At the moment we do not have any fund to pay for this, so we are seeking contributors and men able to pay for their own tests.

 Female members of the family cannot provide useful samples themselves, but should approach a father, brother or uncle and persuade him to donate DNA for the project.
 If the self-testers do not have a computer, Jean-Baptiste Piggin can input their details to enrol them and get Family Tree DNA to send them a testing kit.